jessegrosjean/ScriptLib/README.md

 1. Open and run the Example app.

+  Each app Window has a text area that acts as a very simple script console.
+You can type the follow scripts into that window.
+On the other hand you'll have a much better experience if you setup Safari's script console to do this.
+You can do that by:

+    1. Open Safari
+    2. Open the preferences and enable under "Advanced" the "Develop menu bar
+    3. You should now see a new "Develop" menu item in Safari.
+Check the options "Automatically Show Web Inspector for JSContexts" and "Automatically Pause Connecting to JSContexts".
+You can also choose to open an existing context.
+When the example app is running there will be a context named "Scriptable ScriptContext".
+    4. Now when you run the example app Safari should open a JavaScript console for the example apps script context.
+The following instructions should work about the same, but you'll have a nicer experience with autocomplete and better ways to inspect objects.

-2. Type `app.version` in the apps window an press Return.
+2. Type `app.version` in the apps window (on Safari Console) an press Return.
 You should see `1.0`.

 2. Enter `app.beep()`.
 It should beep!